Agency contact info

 Here's some suggestions:

 You don't have to be an expert in every supplier, destination, or method of travel, but it helps to have a general knowledge.
-You also don't need to know the answer to every questions - it's better to tell someone that you'll check on something and get back to them than to guess or make something
+You also don't need to know the answer to every question - it's better to tell someone that you'll check on something and get back to them than to guess or make something up.

 Stay informed.
 You should be aware of major happenings in the industry.
 Follow some industry news providers (you don't need to follow them all - they ultimately post or send out a lot of the same) and stay active in our private Facebook page.